gonihalevi/gonihalevi.github.io/teachoutreach.md

 We have since established a climate committee that includes one staff member, one faculty member, two post-docs, an undergraduate student, a post-baccalaureate student, and a graduate student representative (currently me).
 The current goal of this committee is to work with the university to administer a climate survey, which should be completed in Fall 2018.
 Afterward, we plan to use data from the survey to motivate initiatives and changes that will help ensure that Peyton Hall is a comfortable and welcoming place for all.

 ### Mentoring Women in (Astro)Physics
 At Princeton, I mentor two female physics majors, which entails regular catch-up sessions and providing general advice and encouragement.
-I also work with the newly founded Undergraduate Women in Physics group here to advise them on events to host and programs to run.
+I also work with Princeton's newly founded Undergraduate Women in Physics group to advise them on events to host and programs to run.
 This has been an incredibly rewarding way to get to know the brilliant undergraduate women here and to support them so that the physics community gets to keep them.

 My involvement with women in physics mentorship began at Berkeley, where I was a member and coordinator of the [Society of Women in the Physical Sciences](https://swps.berkeley.edu/), a student group run by female graduate students.
 There, I was mentored by women who were more senior then me and also got to mentor younger undergraduate women.
 This network and community of people with shared experiences made my time as a physics major more manageable and enjoyable, inspiring me to participate in mentorship at Princeton, too.